SiSanchopancho/TwoStepSDFM/README.md

 #### Forecasting Method

 The ``nowcast()`` function employs a forecast averaging forecasting method.
-In the first step, the factors are computed using the ``twoStepSDFM()`` function.
+In the first step, the factors are computed using the ``twoStepSDFM()`` or ``twoStepDenseDFM`` function depending on the parameter ``sparse``.
 Next, the computed factors are aggregated according to Mariano and Murasawa (2003) into a quarterly representation.
 They are then treated as quarterly predictors along the potential additional provided observed quarterly predictors.

 The function is generally able to compute predictions for multiple target variables at once.
 For each target variable and horizon, a prediction from an ARDL model is computed for each quarterly predictor and each of the aggregated factors.
 These predictions are then averaged (with equal weights) to a single prediction for each horizon.